AI + Negotiation

 - In March 2025, DtAK, in collaboration with Frontline Associates, will be co-hosting an AI+Negotation Hackathon (with a focus on climate negotiation) at Harvard University.

-- During Summer 2024, DtAK, in collaboration with Frontline Associates, co-organized an online summer program on AI+Negotiation for practioners from different domains of negotiation (including climate negotiation, humanitarian access and migration).
+- During Summer 2024, DtAK, in collaboration with Frontline Associates, co-organized an online summer program on AI in Negotiation for practitioners from different domains of negotiation (including climate negotiation, humanitarian access and migration).